samisalkosuo/finnish-dep-parser-docker/README.md

 One such code is [HFST optimized-lookup standalone library and command line tool](https://github.com/hfst/hfst-optimized-lookup) by Helsinki Finite-State Technology.

-Unfortunately, the code used in Finnish dependency parser appears not to handle concurrent requests well, so the server is currently single threaded.
+Unfortunately, the code used in Finnish dependency parser appears not to handle concurrent requests well, so the server is currently forced to process one request at a time.
 Please see the code for details.

 # Usage